There are two kinds of online businesses:

 Giant companies such as Microsoft, PayPal, Cisco, and numerous other enterprises are improving their product adoption with WalkMe.

-However, as you can notice, the tool is largely aimed at enterprise businesses who seek to solve both their user and employee onboarding.
-Also, the product is comprehensive, as well as complex; so it takes a time to completely learn and adopt the platform.
+However, as you can notice, the tool is largely aimed at enterprise businesses seeking to solve their user and employee onboarding.
+Also, the product is comprehensive and complex; so it takes time to completely learn and adopt the platform.

-For medium-sized companies and startups that doesn’t have an abundance of technical people, choosing a simpler and a less expensive tool is ideal.
+For medium-sized companies and startups that don’t have an abundance of technical people, choosing a simpler and less expensive tool is ideal.

 For each of their customers, WalkMe offers a custom price that varies depending on the product and the Monthly Active Users(MAU).